 The Company may receive upfront payments when licensing its intellectual property in conjunction with a manufacturing or a research and development agreement.
-Prior to the adoption of ASC 606, when management believed the license to its intellectual property did not have stand-alone value from the other deliverables to be provided in the arrangement, the Company generally recognized revenue attributed to the license over the Company generally recognized revenue attributed to the license value, the Company generally recognized revenue attributed to the license value, the Company generally recognized revenue attributed to the license upon delivery.
+Prior to the adoption of ASC 606, when management believed the license to its intellectual property did not have stand-alone value from the other deliverables to be provided in the arrangement, the Company generally recognized revenue attributed to the license over the Company's contractual or estimated performance period.
+When management believed the license to its intellectual property had stand-alone value, the Company generally recognized revenue attributed to the license upon delivery.